 Even if the idea of building an auto-tuner sounds as appealing as using a rusty spoon to debug the JVM on a haunted supercomputer, this talk will give you a better understanding of the knobs available to you to tune your Apache Spark jobs.

-*Also to be clear we don’t promise to stop your pager going off at 2am, we just hope this helps.
+Also, to be clear, Holden, Rachel, and Anya don’t promise to stop your pager going off at 2:00am, but hopefully this helps.

-Anya loves her position as Senior Member of Technical Staff (SRE) at Salesforce.
-She’s also a co-organizer of the SF Big Analytics meetup group, and is always looking for ways to make platforms more scalable / cost efficient / secure.
-Before Salesforce, Anya enjoyed contributing at Alpine Data where she focused on Spark Operations.
-The opinions expressed in this presentation do not reflect those of Anya’s employers, past or present.
+Anya Bida is a senior member of the technical staff (SRE) at Salesforce.
+She’s also a co-organizer of the SF Big Analytics meetup group and is always looking for ways to make platforms more scalable, cost efficient, and secure.
+Previously, Anya worked at Alpine Data, where she focused on Spark operations.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org